ADNOC L&S rakes in $1.17 billion in new deals

 UAE’s ADNOC Logistics & Services (ADNOC L&S), the shipping and maritime logistics arm of the Abu Dhabi National Oil Company (ADNOC), has been awarded a contract totalling $1.7 billion (AED 4.3 billion) by ADNOC Offshore for jack-up barges to support production capacity growth.

-While announcing the deal for the hire of 13 self-propelled jack-up barges on Thursday, ADNOC revealed that this is expected to drive offshore operational efficiencies and support the expansion of its crude oil production capacity to five million barrels per day (mmbpd) by 2030.
+ADNOC announced the deal for the hire of 13 self-propelled jack-up barges on Thursday.
+This is expected to drive offshore operational efficiencies and support the expansion of its crude oil production capacity to five million barrels per day (mmbpd) by 2030.

 Moreover, the self-propelled jack-up barges, which will be utilised for rigless well intervention and pre- and post-drilling operations, as well as for topside maintenance and integrity restoration activities at ADNOC’s offshore assets, will be hired along with manpower and equipment.